BlueOceanPacific/LoveLetter/README.md

 ## Description

-The Blue Ocean project is the culmination of the Hack Reactor Software Engineering Immersive, where a team of full-stack engineers applies Agile practices, uses Git workflows while maintaining productive team dynamics.
-Our team (Team Pacific) was tasked by a fictional client (the King of Reactia) to build a game (Love Letter) in just over a week.
+The Blue Ocean project is a project that Our team (Team Pacific) was tasked by a client to build a game (Love Letter) in just over a week.

 <div align="center">